zamerman/beginner-projects/README.md

 - Tips:
   - APIs that are in Json are essentially lists and dictionaries.
 Remember that to reference something in a list, you must refer to it by what number element it is in the list, and to reference a key in a dictionary, you must refer to it by it's name.
   - Don't like Celsius?
 Add &units=imperial to the end of the URL of the API to receive your data in Fahrenheit.

+### Sierpinski Triangle

+The [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpinski_triangle) (also with the original orthography Sierpinski), also called the Sierpinski gasket or the Sierpinski Sieve, is a fractal and attractive fixed set with the overall shape of an equilateral triangle, subdivided recursively into smaller equilateral triangles.
+Originally constructed as a curve, this is one of the basic examples of self-similar sets, i.e., it is a mathematically generated pattern that can be reproducible at any magnification or reduction.
+It is named after the Polish mathematician _Waclaw Sierpinski_, but appeared as a decorative pattern many centuries prior to the work of Sierpinski.

+Task in hand :

+- create and visualize a fractal generator that forms a standard ***sierpinski triangle***.
+- perform this using recursive calls.

+- Subgoals :
+  - Also accept ***depth*** for which the fractal should be generated.

 ## Solutions
 - [Everstalk](https://github.com/Everstalk/BP)